 The HSA account is part of your estate.
 It is not a joint account, but you can order a debit card for your spouse as a co-signer.
 If your spouse is also on an HSA plan (including yours,) they could open their own HSA account that would be theirs.
 Unless you are over 55, you wouldn't increase the maximum allowed contribution by having 2 accounts - it would just be split between your 2 accounts.

-The maximum contributions for 2020 are $3550 for individuals and $7100 for families.
+The maximum contributions for 2021 are $3600 for individuals and $7200 for families.
+For 2022, the maximum contributions are $3650 for individuals and $7300 for families.
 For individuals over 55 there is an additional $1000 “catch-up” amount allowed.
 You can only make 1 catch-up contribution per account, so if your spouse is also eligible, s/he could open a separate account to be able to make their $1000 catch-up contribution.
 If you’re not on an HSA plan for the entire year, you must pro-rate your contribution (ask me.)

 If you make HSA contributions, the deadline to do so is the day you file your taxes for that year, or April 15th, whichever is earlier.